vbabiy/AssettoCorsaDevLibs/README.md

 ###AssettoCorsaDevLibs
 ***

-Some Dev Libraries to aid AC app development
+Some Dev Libraries to aid AC app development.

-Adds ac functions into python to aid development in IDEs
+Adds ac functions into python to aid development in IDEs.

 ##Installing